• Skip to primary navigation

 All the flavors of this delicious Keto Shrimp Poke come together with a spicy sriracha aioli sauce!

-If you are a fan of sushi bowls but want to keep your carbs low, then this keto shrimp poke bowl is the perfect option!
 You could also make my Spicy Salmon Poke or my Trader Joe's Poke Bowl into a keto version using the same concept.

 Why I am over the spoon for this recipe:

-• It is a quick and easy low carb lunch or dinner
+- It is a quick and easy low-carb lunch or dinner

-• It is loaded with vegetables
+- It is loaded with fiber and plenty of various vegetables

-• It is full of flavor!
+- It is full of flavor and easily customizable

 What do you need to make a Keto Shrimp Poke Bowl: